rizinorg/cutter/docs/source/building.rst

 --------------

-Compiling Cutter with Breakpad support
+Compiling Cutter with Breakpad Support
 --------------------------------------

 If you want to build Cutter with crash handling system, you will want to first prepare Breakpad.